 Course code Course Title Contact Hours (L-T-P) Credits CH 800 M.Sc.
-Research Project (Stage-II) 0-0-36 18 Total minimum credits to be earned du ring the program 68
+Research Project (Stage-II) 0-0-36 18 Total minimum credits to be earned during the program

-- NOTE: 1.
-The request for conversion from M.Sc. to M.Sc. + PhD dual degree will be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program. - 2.
-In the case when a student who moves to the Dual Degree Programme but cannot complete the requirements of a PhD, an exit option with the M. Sc. degree can be earned at the end of the final semester of the normal M.Sc.
-Programme by letting the M.Sc.
-Research Project be examined in the standard manner as per the requirements for the award of an M.Sc. degree. - 3.
-The enhancement in the scholarship, if any, from M.Sc. to PhD will be from the beginning of the fifth semester or from the date on which all requirements for the award of M.Sc. degree are fulfilled, whichever later.
+NOTE: 1.
+Request for conversion from MSc to MSc + PhD dual degree will be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program.

+- 2. If the student opts for Dual Degree Programme but cannot complete the requirements of a PhD, an exit option with the MSc degree can be earned at the end of the final semester of the normal MSc Programme by getting the MSc Research Project examined in the standard manner as per the requirements for the award of an MSc degree. - 3.
+The enhancement in the scholarship, if any, from MSc to PhD will be from the beginning of the fifth semester or from the date on which all requirements for the award of MSc degree are fulfilled, whichever is later.